justanothercoder/Compiler/README.md

 * AST (base class for all AST nodes)
 * ExprNode (base class for all expressions and child of AST)
 * CallHelper (provides functions to resolve viable overload and get _CallInfo_)
-* CodeGen (provides functions for code generation)
+* CodeObject (provides functions for code generation)

 If you want to add something new you should change one of this classes and possibly add a new node as a child of AST class.